The 3 players Chelsea signed along with Lampard and how they fared

 Gallas made 225 appearances for the Blues, becoming a key player during the title-winning seasons of 2004-05 and 2005-06 under manager Jose Mourinho.

 And he became renowned for his tackling and ball-playing abilities in what has since become thought of as one of the best defensive units in Premier League history.

 During his final season at the club in 2005-06, he even began to acquire a reputation for scoring important goals, with vital strikes against Liverpool and Manchester United as well as, most memorably, a last-minute screamer at home to Tottenham.

 The former France international would eventually end his successful stay at Stamford Bridge in the summer of 2006 by joining London rivals Arsenal as part of the deal which took left-back Ashley Cole the other way.

-Chelsea beat off strong interest from Manchester United and Tottenham to secure the signing of then 31-year-old World Cup winning central midfielder Petit back in 2001.
+Chelsea beat off strong interest from Manchester United and Tottenham to secure the signing of Petit back in 2001.

-He signed for Ranieri’s side from Barcelona £7.5million following a disappointing first season in Catalan, but struggled to re-create the form of his earlier career during his time at Stamford Bridge.
+He signed for Ranieri’s side from Barcelona for £7.5million following a disappointing first season in Spain but struggled to re-create the form of his earlier career during his time at Stamford Bridge.

-The Frenchmen began the 2001-02 season as regular first-team player but quickly lost his place in the line-up after a disappointing start, with it taking till March 2002 before Petit scored his first goal for the club.
+The Frenchmen began the 2001-02 season as a regular first-team player but quickly lost his place in the line-up after a disappointing start, taking until March 2002 to score his first goal for the club.

-He did, however, begin to turn things around during his second campaign in West London – finally beginning to form a strong partnership in the middle with Lampard as Chelsea managed to sneak a fourth place finish come the end of the season.
+He did, however, begin to turn things around during his second campaign in West London, finally beginning to form a strong partnership in the middle with Lampard as Chelsea managed to sneak a fourth-place finish.

 Injuries began to hit during the following campaign though, with him being confined to just four Premier League appearances all year.